rp729/07-Network-Programming/osi-layer-7/dns-servers.md

 When a DNS request is made it is usually sent to a Resolving Name Server.
 They are intermediaries for the users with cached queries to resolve addresses quickly.
 If the request is not cached, it is then passed to the Root Servers and proceeds to go through the process of "resolving" the request.

-Resolving name servers basically compress the requesting process for the end user.
-The clients simply have to know to ask the resolving name servers where a resource is located and be confident that they will investigate and return the final answer.

 ### Zone Files

 A zone file is a simple text file that contains the mappings between domain names and IP addresses.
 This is how the DNS system finally finds out which IP address should be contacted when a user requests a certain domain name.